getpelican/pelican/docs/settings.rst

 The cache files are Python pickles, so they may not be readable by different versions of Python as the pickle format often changes.
-If such an error is encountered, the cache files have to be rebuilt using the pelican command-line option ``--full-rebuild``.
+If such an error is encountered, the cache files have to be rebuilt by running pelican after removing them or by using the pelican command-line option ``--ignore-cache``.
 The cache files also have to be rebuilt when changing the `GZIP_CACHE` setting for cache file reading to work.

-The ``--full-rebuild`` command-line option is also useful when the whole site needs to be regenerated due to e.g. modifications to the settings file or theme files.
-When pelican runs in autorealod mode, modification of the settings file or theme will trigger a full rebuild automatically.
+The ``--ignore-cache`` command-line option is also useful when the whole cache needs to be regenerated due to e.g. modifications to the settings file which should change the cached content or just for debugging purposes.
+When pelican runs in autoreload mode, modification of the settings file will make it ignore the cache automatically if `AUTORELOAD_IGNORE_CACHE` is ``True``.

 Note that even when using cached content, all output is always written, so the modification times of the ``*.html`` files always